isomerpages/sla-geoworks/_programmes/GeoEngage 2025.md

 <p>💡 <strong>Putting people first:</strong> The panel explored how technology
 can foster inclusivity when designed around real human needs – and introduced to communities gradually through a phased approach.</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 💡 <strong>Empowering the social sector:</strong> Beyond
+<p>💡 <strong>Empowering the social sector:</strong> Beyond tech professionals,
-tech professionals, speakers emphasised that those in the social service space can also be technologists in their own right, by picking up digital skills and weaving them into their daily work.</p>
+speakers emphasised that those in the social service space can also be technologists in their own right, by picking up digital skills and weaving them into their daily work.</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 💡 <strong>Design for everyone:</strong> For
 technological adoption to be viable in the long run, solutions should be designed to benefit a wider audience – for example, a robotic guide dog